ecorey/AI-Foundations-Bootcamp/Week1/NeuralNetworks.md

 - When x is a large positive number, σ(x) is close to 1.
 - For values of x around 0, σ(x) gives outputs that are in between, illustrating how the neural network deals with less clear-cut inputs.

-In the context of your example for determining if an object is red or blue, inputs leading to a high positive value would result in an output close to 1 (indicating "red"), while inputs leading to a high negative value would result in an output close to 0 (indicating "blue").
+In the context of the example for determining if an object is red or blue, inputs leading to a high positive value would result in an output close to 1 (indicating "red"), while inputs leading to a high negative value would result in an output close to 0 (indicating "blue").
 Intermediate values would indicate a less certain decision.

 This is a fundamental concept in neural networks, where the combination of weighted inputs and activation functions like sigmoid allows the network to make complex decisions based on the input data it receives.